How requests for information are handled at the station

 You can access information about disruption on our live travel information page, the Southeastern app, through X @SE_Railway or by checking National Rail Enquiries (NRE).

-You can access information about planned disruption at stations on our planned engineering work page or through National Rail Enquiries, which will give details of the accessibility of rail replacement services.
+You can access information about planned disruption at stations on our planned engineering work page or through National Rail Enquiries, which will give details about the accessibility of rail replacement services.

 Changes to working facilities at stations will be posted as an alert message on the corresponding National Rail Enquiries station page.
 We have also introduced messages about non-working lifts to our station customer information systems so that when a train is going to be calling at a station where the lift is currently not working, this will automatically be announced on the station display so customers can make alternative arrangements with our staff.

 We will do our best to display signage at stations that are affected, such as a lift being out of service, to make all customers aware.
-If you are on a station or train and notice that something is out of order, please make station or on board staff aware.
+If you are at a station or on a train and notice that something is out of order, please make station or on-board staff aware.
 You can contact us at @SE_Railway, or via our Passenger Assist team if you are on a train and unable to get the train crew’s attention.

 If any facilities have been changed from what you expected or booked, our staff will work with you to find the best travel solution for you.